whiletruedoio/.github/profile/README.md

 First off, thanks for taking time to contribute.
 We really appreciate every contribution in form of reports, requests, discussions or every other bit, that will help to grow the project.

-We have some documents and repositories, that will get you started, if you want to join us.
-Please check out the below options.
+We have some documents and repositories, that will get you started.
+If you want to join us, please check out the below options.

 - [Organizational topics](https://github.com/whiletruedoio/organization)
 - [Tools and services](https://github.com/whiletruedoio/tooling)